Language: EN

 The purpose of this interface is to provide an explicit way to release unmanaged resources deterministically, ensuring that these resources are released as soon as they are no longer needed.

-In C#, the Garbage Collector takes care of freeing memory allocated to objects once they are no longer needed.
-However, there are unmanaged resources such as database connections, files, sockets, etc., that are not automatically managed by the Garbage Collector.
+In C#, the Garbage Collector (garbage collector) takes care of freeing the memory allocated to objects once they are no longer needed.
+However, there are unmanaged resources, such as database connections, files, sockets, etc., that are not automatically managed by the Garbage Collector.

-If not properly released, these resources can lead to memory leaks and other performance issues.
-Implementing IDisposable allows developers to explicitly and reliably free these resources.
+If not properly released, these resources can cause memory leaks and other performance issues.
+Implementing IDisposable allows developers to release these resources explicitly and in a controlled manner.

-The IDisposable interface provides a way to explicitly free these unmanaged resources, allowing for better control over resource management in an application.
+The IDisposable interface provides a way to release these unmanaged resources explicitly, allowing for better control over resource management in an application.

 IDisposable Interface